lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 * Seems like we might be able to shave a little bit of time off the NES, good to let the Solar System group weigh in since I only looked at a few of their many metrics.
 Would be nice to know which metrics are NES sensitive.

 * As usual, we ran a lot of things that were requested.
 We think we did what was asked for, but we don't have any metrics from the community that clearly show an improvement.

+* The DESC DDF requests can have very different filter distributions than our previous runs.
+Are there any other science cases that have filter distribution metrics (photo-z?)